-He also produced on the London revival of Pippin, featuring music and lyrics by three-time Academy Award winner and Tony Award recipient Stephen Schwartz (Wicked, Godspell, Pippin) and starring Tony Award winner Frances Ruffelle (Les Misérables).
+Jordan also produced on the London revival of Pippin, featuring music and lyrics by three-time Academy Award winner and Tony Award recipient Stephen Schwartz (Wicked, Godspell, Pippin) and starring Tony Award winner Frances Ruffelle (Les Misérables).

-Jordan recently directed and starred opposite Academy Award nominee Gary Busey (The Buddy Holly Story, Point Break) in the upcoming comedy feature film Murder at the Lakehouse.
+In film, Jordan directed and starred opposite Academy Award nominee Gary Busey (The Buddy Holly Story, Point Break) in the upcoming comedy feature film Murder at the Lakehouse, further extending his work across both sides of the camera as a director, actor, writer, and producer.

-Also as an actor and singer, Jordan has appeared on Broadway stages, in film and television projects, and at major venues including Broadway’s Minskoff Theatre, Broadway’s Imperial Theatre, Lincoln Center, 54 Below, and the historic Mark Hellinger Theatre.
+As an actor and singer, he has appeared on Broadway stages, in film and television projects, and at major venues including Broadway’s Minskoff Theatre, Broadway’s Imperial Theatre, Lincoln Center, 54 Below, and the historic Mark Hellinger Theatre.
 He has performed in events featuring two-time Academy Award winner and Emmy Award winner Tom Hanks (Forrest Gump, Toy Story), Tony and Emmy Award winner Nathan Lane (The Producers, The Lion King), and Tony and Emmy Award winner Cyndi Lauper (Kinky Boots, “Girls Just Want to Have Fun”), among others.

 The most important thing to Jordan is his faith in Jesus Christ, who paid the full penalty for our sins through His perfect sinless life, shed blood, death, burial, and resurrection and offers salvation as a FREE GIFT to anyone and everyone who believes in Jesus Christ alone as their savior.